 Last summer, on the eve of a 12 hour drive home from Tofino, I made a batch of cupcakes: self-frosting Nutella cupcakes, to use up the last of the jar and to provide a car treat that wouldn’t make a sticky mess.
 Smart, right?

 The truth is frosting can be a nightmare to transport, and can slide/melt/knock about/wind up not as pretty as when you put it on, but swirling some Nutella into the batter before baking creates a sort of self-frosted cake – or at least one that requires no further adornment.
 Perfect for parties, lunch boxes, after-school snacks, or any occasion that might call for a Nutella cupcake.

-The cupcakes were a hit, but dense and heavy, and readers here were experiencing disappointing, dry results.
-The batter was thick – presumably to make it possible to swirl the Nutella on top – but there’s a way around that… giving the Nutella a quick zap in the microwave softens it, making it easy to swirl into a lighter batter.
-The concept of these cupcakes is so fab, it was worthwhile to take another run at them.
+That said, while the cupcakes were a hit, they were also dense and heavy (and some readers were experiencing disappointing, dry results).
+But there’s a way around that: give the Nutella a quick zap in the microwave to soften it; this make it easier to swirl and creates a lighter batter.
+And trust me: the concept of these cupcakes is so fab, it was worthwhile to take another run at them.
 So I did.

 Self-frosting Nutella Cupcakes

 2 large eggs

 1 tsp. vanilla

 2 tsp. baking powder

 1/2 cup(ish) Nutella